Lexicon

 via Medieval commerce

 The bill carried a chain of endorsements, each one a stake wagered by the endorser.
 If the bill was dishonored, liability flowed backward until someone paid.
-The bill's worth depends entirely on whether its claims can be verified; a forged signature destroys value because verification exposes it.
+The bill's worth depended entirely on whether its claims could be verified; a forged signature destroyed value because verification exposed it.
 Teaches: truth can travel through chains of stakes.

 Braudel's Three Floors